tabaddor/av-swe-guide/README.md

 # 4. Deep Learning for Self-Driving Cars #
+The resources in this section will be enough to get started with deep learning.
+Remind you, it takes _years_ to understand/master the concepts in ML and deep learning.

 The high level idea behind Deep Learning is building machine learning algorithms and functions that mimic the human brain in processing data for tasks including object detection, speech recognition, and decision making.
 If you haven't already, I highly recommend you check out [Stanford's Machine Learning Course](https://www.coursera.org/learn/machine-learning) for free.
 Also, [**this**](https://github.com/tabaddor/Machine-Learning) has some great resources compiled for machine learning, deep learning, and computer vision.

 ![AI-ML-DL](https://user-images.githubusercontent.com/44756122/90686626-9f30a500-e239-11ea-893a-07555816fa57.png)